wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Recovery Codes

-The recovery codes allows your users to recovery their activation in case that mobile device is lost or stolen.
+The recovery codes allows your users to recover their activation in case that mobile device is lost or stolen.
 Before you start, please read [Activation Recovery](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Recovery.md) document, available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.

-To recovery an activation, the user has to re-type two separate values:
+To recover an activation, the user has to re-type two separate values:

 1. Recovery Code itself, which is very similar to an activation code.
 So you can detect typing errors before you submit such code to the server.
 1. PUK, which is an additional numeric value and acts as an one time password in the scheme.